 Treatment for CML

 All people with chronic myeloid leukaemia (CML) will be offered treatment to control the disease regardless of the phase at diagnosis.
 The type of treatment will depend on how far the leukaemia has progressed and your health.
-Some treatments are part of clinical trials.
+Some treatments are offered through clinical trials.

 Learn more about: